A former owner is the spectral assistant, helping with hospitality.

 Spirits of crumb crunchers make themselves known…

-For 96 years, The Casablanca Inn building has always been some sort of boarding house or inn.
-In its early years, it was called Mantanzas Hotel.
-When it changed hands around 1920, the widow who bought the property changed the name to Bayfront Boarding House.
+For 96 years, the Casablanca Inn building has always been some sort of boarding house or inn.
+In its beginning years, it was called Mantanzas Hotel.
+When it changed hands around 1920, a widow by the name of Ms. Bradshaw became the new owner and changed the name to Bayfront Boarding House.
 After a few years, she again renamed her establishment, changing it to the Casablanca Inn.

-During the 1920s and 1930s, this owner and operator took great pride in running a clean, comfortable boarding house, offering excellent meals, and making the Casablanca a popular place to stay because of her warm hospitality; so popular that guests had to call beforehand and make reservations.
-Most of her guests were traveling salesmen, G men, and some local people as well, including a few children.
-In the 1920s, this lady began to have financial troubles.
+Most of Ms. Bradshaw’s guests were traveling salesmen, government enforcement agents (g-men), and some local people as well, including a few children.
+In the 1920’s, she began to have financial troubles.
 She came up with a bold plan to make more money.
-Even though alcohol was illegal, some of her guests still wanted it, and because her building was in full view of the sea, she could make some money helping rum runners.
+Even though alcohol was illegal, some of her guests still wanted it.
+And because her building was in full view of the sea, she could make some money helping rum-runners.

-Because she knew when the agents or g-men were coming to stay at her place, while they looked for booze smugglers and the like, she set up an arrangement with the rum runners, who made their profit by smuggling into St. Augustine their illegal cargo.
-When she knew that no agents were in town, she would swing her lantern from the top of her inn, on the house’s widow’s walk, so the smugglers would know that it was safe to come into port and dump off their black market liquor.
+When Ms Bradshaw knew that no agents were in town, she would swing her lantern from the top of her inn, on the house’s widow’s walk letting the smugglers know that it was safe to come into port and dump off their black market liquor.
 After paying her handsomely, they would quickly leave.
 She arranged to have a smuggler be a guest at her inn, so he could sell the black market liquor to those of her guests who wanted to imbibe.

-At one point in time, she was questioned by the g-men, but was deemed not a suspect.
-Fortunately, she wasn’t arrested by agents, or killed by a rival gang and lived very well the rest of her life, as she made a fortune.
+At one point in time, Ms. Bradshaw was questioned by the g-men, but was deemed not a suspect because of her ability to withstand hard questioning.
+Fortunately, she wasn’t arrested by agents or killed by a rival gang.
+She lived very well the rest of her life as she made a fortune.
 She died and was buried in Huguenot Cemetery.

 Another slightly different story tells the tale of tragedy.
-It claims that the lady was a young widow, who came up with this plan, but that she waved the lantern when there were G-men in town.
-She wound up falling in love with one of the smugglers and was heart-broken when her love was killed in a big storm at sea, after she had waved the lantern to warn him.
+It claims that Ms. Bradshaw was a young widow who came up with this plan, but that she only waved the lantern when there were G-men in town.
+She wound up falling in love with one of the smugglers, and was heart-broken when her love was killed in a big storm at sea, after she had waved the lantern to warn him.

 HISTORY OF MANIFESTATIONS